5 Signs Your Anxiety Needs Professional Support

 We all get anxious.
 It's human.
 That flutter before a job interview, the slight panic when your phone battery hits 1%, the worry when your partner says "we need to talk", that's just your brain doing its job.

 But sometimes anxiety stops being your helpful alarm system and becomes the annoying flatmate who won't leave you alone.
-It follows you everywhere, commentates on everything you do.
+It follows you everywhere and commentates on everything you do.

-So how do you know when anxiety has crossed the line from "normal human experience" to "okay, this needs sorting"?
+So how do you know when anxiety has crossed the line from "normal human experience" to "okay, this needs addressing"?

 Here are five signs it might be time to get some professional support.